thepunkyone/cruise-ships-2/README.md

 # Cruise ships project

 A pair-programmed JavaScript project as part of the Software Engineering Fasttrack course at Manchester Codes.
+We have created the JavaScript code to simulate cruise ships sailing around the world and docking at ports along the way.
+As a latter stage of the project we have added a Graphical User Interface to display the cruise ships, ports and journeys in the browser.

 ## General info